Aliec-AQ/vue-alert/README.md

 Created by: Amaury Quilliec

 This plugin allows you to display alerts in a Vue application.
 It can be called directly via the methods `$alertSuccess`, `$alertError`, and `$alertWarning`.
+I made it for my personal projects, but feel free to use it in your own projects (at your own risk and may not be suitable for production).

 ## Example Usage